TaylorChristie/CoinPayments/README.md

 In order for the payment to actually validate in the class, the request has to be verified through either HMAC or httpauth.
 Both work seemlessly in the application and is totally plug and play, the source does not need to be modified.

-Then it needs to validate that the actual currency and currency paid are the same, so that is why you need to log the payment into some sort of database so you can fetch it when verifying the payment.It also validates that the amount paid by the buyer clears, and that the status coinpayments sends is either 100 or 2 (https://www.coinpayments.net/merchant-tools-ipn#statuses).
-If all of these challenges are passed then the payment was successful.
-If there are errors in payment verification the errors are descriptive and not number based.

 ##Error Catcher##
 This application has an error catching mechanism so you can easily differentiate errors.